 Type 1 Diabetes

-Life insurance companies treat Type 1 Diabetics (or any insulin dependent diabetic) a little unfairly when it comes to affordable life insurance, even to the point that many who live with this condition do so without adequate coverage because they believe it is too expensive because of their condition.
-While it can be challenging, it isn’t impossible to get the coverage needed.
+Life insurance companies treat people with type 1 diabetes (or anyone with diabetes who is insulin-dependent) a little unfairly when it comes to affordable life insurance.
+Many people who live with this condition don’t have adequate coverage because they believe it’s too expensive.
+While it can be challenging, it isn’t impossible to get good coverage.
 That’s why it’s important to work with experts like True Blue to help navigate the ins and outs of getting an approval.

-The most important thing to realize is that life insurance for a Type 1 diabetic will be more expensive than Type 2 diabetics and non-diabetics due to how the insurance industry views Type 1 diabetes and it’s overall risk during the underwriting process.
-It’s a disease and the prices are set accordingly.
-Some companies are willing to take more risk than others and will be more flexible in their underwriting, but unless you are working with a trained expert in this area… how are you going to know which of the 100+ life insurance companies are the best for diabetics?
+The most important thing to realize is that life insurance for a person with type 1 diabetes will be more expensive than coverage for people with type 2 diabetes and those without diabetes because of how the insurance industry views type 1 diabetes and its overall risk during the underwriting process.
+Type 1 diabetes is a disease, and the prices are set accordingly.
+Some companies are willing to take more risk than others and will be more flexible in their underwriting.
+But, unless you’re working with a trained expert in this area, how are you going to know which of the 100+ life insurance companies are the best for people with diabetes?

-Your overall condition and the way you manage your health is what will make or break your chances of getting any type of coverage.
-Whether you follow the advice of your doctor or not in regards to proper management of this condition is entirely your choice, but the better you handle your health with Type 1 diabetes the better your chances of getting a policy that makes the most sense for you.
+Your overall condition and the way you manage your health is what will make or break your chances of getting coverage.
+Whether or not you follow the advice of your doctor regarding proper management of your disease is entirely your choice, but the better you handle your health, the better your chances of getting a policy that makes the most sense for you.